 The target set for the fund managers is to achieve a certain return of both income and capital growth with no more than a moderate level of risk.
+The charity avoids direct investment in armaments, pornography and "anti-life" pharmaceuticals.

-During the year the value of the Charity's investment portfolio fell.
+During the year the value of the Charity's investment portfolio rose.
 The continuing stock market volatility since the year end emphasises that a considerable degree of caution is needed when considering investment values.